WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

 7. By following the same pattern, create an entity to collect the customer's order details.<br>
 Entity Name: ***orderDetails***<span class="copy-static" title="Click to copy!" data-copy-text="orderDetails"><span class="copy"></span></span> <br>
 Entity Typs: <b>string</b> <br>
 Description: ***Collect the flowers and bouquets information that customer orders.
 Make sure to do correct math.
-If one rose is 20 dollars and the customer would like buy 9 rouses then the price should be 180 dollars.
+If one rose is 20 dollars and the customer would like buy 9 roses then the price should be 180 dollars.
 Don't use double quotes (") in the generated responses.***<span class="copy-static" title="Click to copy!" data-copy-text="Collect the flowers and bouquets information that customer orders.
 Make sure to do correct math.
-If one rose is 20 dollars and the customer would like buy 9 rouses then the price should be 180 dollars.
+If one rose is 20 dollars and the customer would like buy 9 roses then the price should be 180 dollars.
 Don't use double quotes in the generated responses."><span class="copy"></span></span> <br>
 Example: ***Romantic Roses standard bouquet and one more bouquet with 9 roses***<span class="copy-static" title="Click to copy!" data-copy-text="Romantic Roses standard bouquet and one more bouquet with 9 roses"><span class="copy"></span></span> <br>
 Required: <b>Yes</b>